HelmholtzAI-FZJ/2025-09-course-Bringing-Deep-Learning-Workloads-to-JSC-supercomputers/03-parallelize-training.md

 - And that our job took less time to finish training (25m vs 1h32m with one GPU)

-- But what about using more nodes?
+- But what about using more nodes ?

 ---

-## What about using more nodes?
+## What about using more nodes ?

 ---